CanCanCommunity/cancancan/README.md

 ## Development

-Cancancan uses [appraisals](https://github.com/thoughtbot/appraisal) to test the code base against multiple versions of rails, as well as the different model adapters.
+Cancancan uses [appraisals](https://github.com/thoughtbot/appraisal) to test the code base against multiple versions of Rails, as well as the different model adapters.

 When first developing, you may need to run `bundle install` and then `appraisal install`, to install the different sets.